 © 2006 Zackery Zdinak

-me.
-I began writing these essays as articles for the New York Paleontological Society newsletter.
-The more I wrote, the less technical and more personal they became, limning my progress from novice to journeyman fossil collector.
-So the subject is less fossils found than the experience of finding them.
+These essays limn my beginnings as an amateur fossil hunter.
+Initially written for the New York Paleontological Society newsletter, they skew more personal than technical.
+The subject is less fossils found than the experience of finding them.
 While I try to label specimens as accurately as possible, I wouldn't presume to call this a field guide.

 Questions?
 Comments?
 Please write me at firstname.lastname@example.org